Optimizing Site Loading Speed

 # Enable Gzip

-Gzip (opens new window) compression may save up to 70% bandwidth when transfering text assets including CSS, JS, HTML.
+Gzip (opens new window) compression may save up to 70% bandwidth when transferring text assets, including CSS, JS, and HTML.
 Here are some useful articles: